Mercury(I) oxide

 Mercury(I) oxide, also known as mercurous oxide, is an inorganic metal oxide with the chemical formula Hg_{2}O.

 It is a brown/black powder, insoluble in water but soluble in nitric acid.
 With hydrochloric acid, it reacts to form calomel, Hg_{2}Cl_{2}.
 Mercury(I) oxide is toxic but without taste or smell.
-It is chemically unstable and converts to mercury(II) oxide and mercury metal.
+It is chemically unstable, disproportionating to yield mercury(II) oxide and mercury metal.